SweetForest/LazyVPMPackageTemplate/README.md

 3. **Upload Your Files**
    Replace the template files with your own project files. and push it on github.
 Make sure you still keep folder .github/workflows for automated release management. 📂

-## 📂 About the `.git_resources` Folder

-The `.git_resources` folder contains resources such as images or other assets specifically for use on GitHub (e.g., images used in your README file).
-These files are meant for documentation purposes and will **not be included in the build process**.
-Keep this folder intact to ensure your repository displays correctly on GitHub.

 ## 📦 Publishing a Release

 The release process is managed through the `release.yml` file in the `/actions/workflows/` directory.
 The workflow offers three modes of operation: **Create**, **Update**, and **Test**.
 When triggering a workflow manually, you can choose one of these options: